CarlosLunaMota/MedianSort/README.md

 (including `0`, which avoids using `insertion_sort` at all).

-For the sake of completeness, I've also plotted the performance of my own implementation of `heap_sort` and `shell_sort`, two commonly used sorting algorithms that also require `O(1)` additional space in the strict sense.
+For the sake of completeness, I've also plotted the performance of my own implementations of `heap_sort` and `shell_sort`, two commonly used sorting algorithms that also require `O(1)` additional space in the strict sense.
-As you can see, both are slower than `qsort` for large arrays (this is specially true for `heap_sort` because of its inherent bad caché performance).
+Both are slower than `qsort` for large arrays, specially `heap_sort`, that has inherently bad cache performance.

 Trying to plot everything at once may be a little bit confusing: